-BY virtue of a writ of pluris venditionis exponas, to me directed, from the Clerk's office of the Knox Circuit court, I will expose to public sale, at the court house door in Vincennes, on Monday the nineteenth day of March next, between the hours of 10 o'clock, A. M. and five o'clock, P. M. agreeably to the third section of the law subjecting real and personal estate to execution, a certain tract or parcel of land, containing forty acres, situate, lying and being, in Knox county, part of the tract formerly owned by Christopher Wyant, deceased, and adjoining Henry Barkman's land on one side, and Henry Wyant's on another, the other two sides not known, as the property of John Wyant, at the suit of Reynolds and Bonner.
+BY virtue of a writ of process, issued from the Clerk's office of the Knox Circuit Court, I will expose to public sale, at the court house door in Vincennes, on Monday the nineteenth day of March next, between the hours of 10 o'clock, A.M. and five o'clock, P.M. agreeably to the third section of the law subjecting real and personal estate to execution, a certain tract of land, containing forty acres, situate, lying and being, in Knox County, part of the tract formerly owned by Christopher Wyant, deceased, and adjoining Henry Barkman's land on one side, and Henry Wyant's on another, the other two sides not known, as the property of John Wyant, at the suit of Reynolds and Bonner.